yining043/VRP-DACT/README.md

 DACT is a learning based improvement model for solving routing problems (e.g., TSP and CVRP), which explores dual-aspect representation, dual-aspect collaborative attention (DAC-Att) and cyclic positional encoding (CPE).
 It is trained by n-step Proximal Policy Optimization (PPO) with a curriculum learning (CL) strategy.

-***Important notes***: *<u>In branch [new_version](https://github.com/yining043/VRP-DACT/tree/new_version), we have fixed some inaccuracies in the calculation of the feasibility masks for CVRP.
-As a result, the updated DACT (for CVRP) has shown a much faster training speed and much better performance.
-The new pre-trained models are provided in the [pretrained](./pretrained) folder.
-We will update the new results in a new ArXiv preprint soon.</u>*
+In branch [new_version](https://github.com/yining043/VRP-DACT/tree/new_version), we have fixed some inaccuracies in the CVRP feasibility mask calculation.
+As a result, we could reduce the training time of CVRP while achieving similar or even better performance.
+The new pre-trained models are provided in the [pretrained](./pretrained) folder, and the new results are updated in the latest [ArXiv preprint](https://arxiv.org/abs/2110.02544).

 ![](https://raw.githubusercontent.com/yining043/TSP-improve/master/outputs/ep_gif_0.gif)